Growing Energy Markets: Southwest Power Pool Expands Day-Ahead Trading to the West

 “This has been a decades-long discussion,” Amisha Rai, AEE managing director, said in a recent interview.
 “You have multiple states looking to establish a clean energy grid.
 It’s a regional challenge that requires a regional approach.”

 CAISO and then-California Gov. Jerry Brown had proposed just this type of pan-Western market during the mid-2010s, highlighting the far greater cost savings and efficiencies it could deliver.
-A 2016 report from The Brattle Group found full market integration could deliver $1 billion to $1.5 billion per year by 2030 for California ratepayers alone, from expanded transmission and market reach to pull renewable energy from across the region to help meet the state’s zero-carbon goals.
-And a U.S. Energy Department-sponsored study indicated a region-wide RTO could save more than $1.2 billion per year in electricity costs.
+A 2016 report from The Brattle Group found full market integration could deliver $1 billion to $1.5 billion per year by 2030 for California ratepayers alone, stemming primarily from expanded transmission and market reach to pull renewable energy from across the region to help meet the state’s zero-carbon goals.
+And a U.S. Energy Department-sponsored study indicated that a regionwide RTO could save more than $1.2 billion per year in electricity costs.

-But that effort failed in the California legislature under pressure from opponents worried about out-of-state utilities failing to deliver on clean energy growth or moving renewable jobs out of state.
-Another concern was that expanding CAISO’s market beyond the state’s borders could subject it to regulatory interference from the Trump administration’s appointees to the Federal Energy Regulatory Commission (FERC), which regulates ISOs and RTOs.
+But that effort failed in the California legislature under pressure from opponents worried about out-of-state utilities failing to deliver on clean energy growth or moving renewable energy jobs out of state.
+Another concern was that expanding CAISO’s market beyond the state’s borders could subject it to regulatory interference from the Trump administration’s appointees to the Federal Energy Regulatory Commission, which regulates ISOs and RTOs.

 Getting utilities, state lawmakers and regulators to agree on the governance structures for broader market integration "comes with major challenges,” Rai said.
-“A lot of that, I think, requires governors and administrators to engage and provide direct guidance, and key decision makers in the state to prioritize economic development, as well as the public ratepayer benefits that are tied to the development of an RTO.”
+“A lot of that, I think, requires governors and administrators to engage and provide direct guidance, and key decision-makers in the state to prioritize economic development, as well as the public ratepayer benefits that are tied to the development of an RTO.”

 At the same time, the Biden-Harris administration’s focus on policies to spur clean energy, and the shift from Republican to Democratic leadership at FERC, has allayed concerns from states with clean energy mandates.

-“What I’m looking forward to is a constructive federal-state relationshop with this,” Rai said.
-“If the regions are able to prosper, and figure out a robust pathway to a 100 percent clean grid, that’s going to benefit the nation as a whole from an economic development standpoint.”
+“What I’m looking forward to is a constructive federal-state relationship with this,” Rai said.
+“If the regions are able to prosper and figure out a robust pathway to a 100 percent clean grid, that’s going to benefit the nation as a whole from an economic development standpoint.”